mayurwaghmode/DevOps-Connect/Linux/README.md

 ------------
 **grep**: stands for global regular expression print.

-The 'grep' command will process the text line by line and print any lines that match given pattern.
+The 'grep' command will process the text line by line and print any lines that match the given pattern.

 Ex: I want to print all lines which contain 'NullPointerException'

 	$ grep -i 'NullPointerException' *